 The claimed benefits include weight loss, reversal of metabolic disorders and even extended life expectancy.1 Meanwhile, critics warn that it can be a gateway to eating disorders.
 So what is the truth behind intermittent fasting?
-We take a balanced look in this post.
+We take a balanced look in our introduction to intermittent fasting.

 Fasting – a Very Quick History